 Wesman Todd Shaw started playing the guitar when he was 12 years old.
 He loves nothing more than to pick one up and pluck some strings.

-Steve Lukather, however, is a lot more than the guitarist from the band Toto.
-He's played guitar on more than fifteen hundred albums.
+Lukather, however, is a lot more than the guitarist from the band Toto.
+He's played guitar on more than 1500 albums.
 Who even knows how many total songs that translates into.
 It is an absolutely prolific amount of work.
-It wouldn't then be too hard to imagine that Steve Lukather is one of the most recorded guitarists in the history of recorded music.
+It wouldn't then be too hard to imagine that Lukather is one of the most recorded guitarists in the history of recorded music.

-'Luke,' as Lukather is often called, has been nominated for twelve Grammy awards.
+"Luke," as Lukather is often called, has been nominated for 12 Grammy awards.
 He won five of those.
-He's been inducted into the Musicians Hall of Fame, and won a Lifetime Achievement Award from Guitar Player Magazine.
+He's been inducted into the Musicians Hall of Fame, and he won a Lifetime Achievement Award from Guitar Player Magazine.

 Steve started off early in life as a student of music.
 He'd already been taking lessons on the violin, and then he started teaching the guitar to himself, at the young age of seven.
 Steve can also play keyboards and drums.

 What's next for Steve Lukather?
-He's still pretty young, and he's still in big demand for his large list of skills.
+He's still in big demand for his large list of skills.
 Truly, by the time he's done, it'll probably be official that Steve Lukather is the most recorded guitarist in the history of recorded music.

 The G3 tour has been going on for years now.
 This is a tour featuring Joe Satriani, who taught guitar to so very many greats, and Steve Vai, his most famous student.
 The third slot in the lineup is someone invited, and no one has been invited more often than has John Petrucci.